pripac/theGrowthGame_IDa7/README.md

-# theSeedGame_IDa7
+# theGrowthGame_IDa7
- Learn about the processes your food takes to get to your plate in this green game!
+Learn about the processes your food takes to get to your plate in this vegetable top trumps!